Events

 (University of Tübingen)

-Guest lecture in the seminar 'Medieval Narrative in the Media Network' (Dr. Susanne Schul)
+Guest lecture in the seminar 'Medieval storytelling in the media network' (Dr. Susanne Schul)

-Whether it is about Siegfried the dragon slayer but also tragic hero, the dark but also loyal Hagen or the beautiful but also vengeful Kriemhild or about King Arthur, courtly knights, the search for the Grail or dangerous journeys of probation, the reception of the great medieval myths of the "Nibelungen" and of the "Artus Court" is always determined by a media transfer, through which they are told in a "new way".
-In this context, the intermedial interweaving of different single media is called media compound.
-Compared to purely verbal narrative, this results in changed production conditions and reception attitudes as well as new literary and media practices and competencies.
+Whether the story is about Siegfried the dragon slayer but also tragic hero, the sinister but also faithful Hagen or the beautiful but also vengeful Kriemhild or about King Arthur, courtly knights, the quest for the Grail or dangerous journeys of probation, the reception of the great medieval myths of the "Nibelungs" and the "Arthurian Court" is always determined by a media transfer through which they are told in a "new way".
+The term 'media network' refers to the intermedial interweaving of different individual media.
+This results in changed production conditions and reception attitudes as well as new literary and media practices and skills compared to purely verbal-linguistic storytelling.

-The seminar is dedicated to two prominent narrative materials from the Middle Ages and compares them with forms of reception in different media (image, comic, film, internet, series, etc.).
-In addition to providing basic knowledge of the source narratives and exemplary analyses from various media contexts, special emphasis will be placed on narrative and media theoretical approaches.
+The seminar is dedicated to two prominent narratives from the Middle Ages and compares them with forms of reception in various media (image, comic, film, internet, series, etc.).
+In addition to imparting basic knowledge of the source narratives and exemplary analyses from various media contexts, special emphasis will be placed on narrative and media theory approaches.

 Peter Somogyi